 The Physiology of Cellulite

-Within the dermis, fibrous bands of collagen known as fibrous septae connect the skin to underlying muscles.
-The septae partition of lobes of fat located in the sub-dermis or the third layer of skin.
+Within the dermis, fibrous bands of collagen, known as fibrous septae connect the skin to underlying muscles.
+The septae partition off lobes of fat located in the sub-dermis or the third layer of skin.

 Cellulite forms when bands of fibrous septae thicken and shrink.
-The deformity causes the fibrous to tug down where it attaches to the skin.
+The deformity causes the fibers to tug down where it attaches to the skin.
 The tension of this action causes lobes of fat to protrude around the septae.
 This leads to the dimpled appearance associated with cellulite.

 Cellulite is harmless, but it does pose a serious cosmetic concern for some women.
-Fortunately, a new cellulite treatment reduces the appearance of dimpled skin without surgery or intense lasers.
+Fortunately, the new cellulite treatment reduces the appearance of dimpled skin without surgery or more invasive treatments that involve lasers.

 How Does QWO Cellulite Treatment Work?

 QWO is a prescription medication.
-It is FDA cleared to treat moderate to severe cellulite in the buttocks in adult women.
+It is FDA cleared to treat moderate to severe cellulite in the buttocks of adult women.
 Like Botox or Juvederm, QWO cellulite treatment is a cosmetic injection.
-It is more commonly known as the "cellulite shot” and is injected into the dimpled regions of the buttocks.
+It is commonly known as the "cellulite shot” and is injected into the dimpled regions of the buttocks.

 QWO contains an enzyme known as Collagenase Clostridium Histolyticum (CCH.)
 As the name suggests, Collagenase is a naturally occurring enzyme then breaks down collagen.
 QWO’s formula targets the collagen in fibrous septae.

 When the formula injects into the cellulite, the enzyme breaks down the collagen-rich fibers that pull on the skin’s surface.
-By dissolving bands, the overlying skin smooths out.
+By dissolving these bands, the overlying skin smooths out.

 QWO cellulite treatments do more than restructure fibrous septae.
 It reduces dimpling and smooths skin by redistributing fat cells and stimulating the production of new collagen.

-The Cellulite Treatment
+The Treatment

 QWO cellulite treatments are fast and easy.
 Injections take as little as 10-minutes.
 Each visit may include up to two treatment areas, one on each side of the buttocks.
 Your doctor may perform up to 12 injections per treatment area.

-Cellulite Treatment Results
+Results

 QWO will not entirely diminish cellulite.
 No treatment for cellulite can completely rid the body of cellulite.
 However, many clinical trials prove QWO “significantly reduces” cellulite.
 Results can appear in three weeks after a single injection.
 However, most patients opt for three treatments, spaced 21 days apart for optimal results.
 As with any cosmetic treatment, results will vary.*